 PVC Flat Roof

-PVC or polyvinyl chloride is a durable roofing product with a useful life of approximately 31 years.
+PVC (or polyvinyl chloride) is a durable roofing material with a useful life of approximately 31 years.
 It is water and fire-resistant and is also designed to withstand high winds.

 PVC roofing is a little more expensive than other single-layer flat roof materials, but it offers a wide range of benefits for the price.
-The extra strengthened membrane makes PVC roofs resistant to impact, water, and cracks, which generally shortens the life of single-ply roofs.
+The extra-strong membrane makes PVC roofs resistant to impact, water, and cracks, which generally shorten the lives of other single-ply roofs.

 - PVC is very resilient to most chemicals.